 Amazon says more than 5 billion items shipped in 2017 via Prime

-REUTERS: Online retailer Amazon.com Inc said on Tuesday it shipped more than 5 billion items worldwide via its subscription based Prime service in 2017 while adding more new members than ever before.
+BENGALURU: Online retailer Amazon said on Tuesday (Jan 2) it shipped more than 5 billion items worldwide via its subscription based Prime service in 2017 while adding more new members than ever before.

 The e-commerce giant, which revealed its Prime shipment numbers for the first time, did not give comparable full-year shipment number for 2016.